Why you should care

 Even at the Kremlin, where U.S. sentiment is not exactly genial, Patrushev’s thorny rhetoric stands out.
 With his retreating hairline and wide nose, Russia’s security council secretary is known for delivering harsh assessments of America and the West.
 He blames the U.S. for the war in eastern Ukraine — where pro-Russia separatists have battled the government for three years — and says the country’s goal is for Russia not to exist as a state.
 “Global instability is growing precisely because the West continually seeks to solve its problems at the expense of others,” Patrushev told Kommersant, a leading Russian newspaper, in 2015.

-The West has greeted Petrushev, 65, with mutual suspicion.
+The West has greeted Patrushev, 66, with mutual suspicion.
 British authorities linked him to the 2006 killing of former Russian spy Alexander Litvinenko — an inquiry the Kremlin rejected as a smear job.
-In 2014 the European Union issued travel and financial restrictions on Patrushev for his role in the Ukraine crisis as part of a series of sanctions on Putin’s inner circle.
-Yet he has survived purges of the upper ranks, including Putin’s sacking of his chief of staff last year.
+In 2014, the European Union issued travel and financial restrictions on Patrushev for his role in the Ukraine crisis as part of a series of sanctions on Putin’s inner circle.
+Yet he has survived purges of the upper ranks, including Putin’s sacking of his chief of staff in 2016.
 “He certainly has the standing and knows where the bodies are buried — literally,” says Jeffrey Mankoff, a Russia expert at the Center for Strategic and International Studies, a Washington think tank.

-Medvedev could be tossed aside amid a growing corruption scandal, with opposition leaders targeting his vast wealth, though one analyst says he has a deal to stay on through the 2018 elections.
+Medvedev could be tossed aside amid a growing corruption scandal, with opposition leaders targeting his vast wealth, and one analyst says he has a deal merely to stay on through this month’s election.
 If Medvedev is sacked, the Putin-approved replacement would have an edge in a power struggle to come, be it Patrushev, Shoigu or another Kremlin insider.